All articles

 *The percentages indicate the proportion of trial participants who experienced each side effect.

-You can manage side effects with dietary changes, like choosing bland foods and staying hydrated.
+You can help manage side effects with dietary changes, like choosing bland foods and staying hydrated.
 We also recommend that you limit caffeine and alcohol intake, stay active and speak to our clinical team for advice on changing dosage or timing to relieve symptoms.

-Following the Prescribed Dosage
+Following the prescribed dosage

 Reminder: The right dose for you is one where you’re seeing steady weight loss (around 0.5–1kg per week) and you feel like you can stick with it.
 If you’re not quite there yet, or things feel too fast, it’s okay to take more time at a lower dose.
 This is about finding what works for you.

-Who Can Use Mounjaro?
+Who can use Mounjaro?

-It’s important to know if you can safely use Mounjaro and make the lifestyle changes that come with
+It’s important to know if you can safely use Mounjaro and make the lifestyle changes that come with taking it.
+For best results, Mounjaro should be paired with a lower-calorie diet and more physical activity.

-Mounjaro isn’t Suitable for you if you have:
+Mounjaro isn’t suitable for you if you have:

 • Severe kidney or liver problems